 - Fragrance (parfum): While fragrance may make products more pleasant to use, it is amongst the most common causes of irritation.
 Even if your skin doesn’t appear irritated on the surface, it is still likely that it is promoting collagen breakdown and preventing the skin from protecting itself from the environment.
 This extends to natural fragrances which can be just as harmful.

 - Alcohol: ‘Bad’ alcohols (e.g. denatured alcohol, ethanol and ethyl alcohol) can damage your skins’ protective barrier, dissolve skin oils, increase redness and leave skin dry and irritated.
 Need I say more?
 However, this does not generalise to all types of alcohol.
-In fact, fatty alcohols (e.g. cetyl alcohol and stearyl alcohol) are actually great for skin – they are often used in skincare products are thickeners and emollients and are really helpful for dry skin.
+In fact, fatty alcohols (e.g. cetyl alcohol and stearyl alcohol) are actually great for skin – they are often used in skincare products are thickeners and emollients and are really helpful for dry, sensitive skin.

 - Sulphates: Sulphates, particularly sodium lauryl sulphate and sodium laureth sulphate, act as strong detergents which help lift oils and grease from the skin.
 This process strips the skin of moisture and can cause dryness, itchiness and irritation.
 However, because of the ‘clean’ feeling they produce, most cosmetic companies aren’t keen to get rid of them and so they are regularly found in skin and hair care products.